10 Tips for Tax-Savvy Investing

 When it comes to making gifts of securities to loved ones or charities, your cost-basis method plays a crucial role in doing so in a tax-efficient manner for you and the recipient of the gift.

-You’ll receive a 1099-B with cost-basis information for any mutual fund shares purchased in 2012 or later.
+You’ll receive a 1099-B with cost-basis information (usually in late January1) for any American Century mutual fund shares purchased in 2012 or later.

-Mutual funds buy and sell holdings throughout the year and distribute their portion of sale proceeds to shareholders (capital gains distributions), usually in December.
-Early estimates are often available in October and November.
-The fund’s price per share gets adjusted downward to make up for the distribution, so the value of the share price doesn’t increase based on the payment.
+Mutual funds buy and sell holdings throughout the year and generally distribute their portion of sale proceeds (capital gains distributions) to shareholders in December.
+Estimates are often available in October and November.

-Knowing these dates—and checking on estimated capital gains distributions before the actual ones occur—can help you:
+Knowing important dates—and checking on American Century’s estimated capital gains distributions before the actual ones occur—can help you:

 Pick a tax-savvy time to invest.
 Investing in a fund close to its distribution date (called buying the distribution) could mean you may end up owing tax on distributed gains when you file your taxes.
 Waiting to buy fund shares until after the distribution date, called the ex-dividend date, is one way to help contain your tax costs.
 (Saving on your tax bill should be just one of many things you consider when you choose to invest.)